 The hourly rates may be lower for Guardian ad Litem and Parenting Coordination services.
 Those services require a Court appointment.
 Your attorney can call for our current fee structures for Guardian ad Litem and Parenting Coordination services.

-Exception to Hourly Service
+Exceptions to Hourly Fees

 For uncontested Guardianships without a temporary hearing, we charge a flat fee of $1,100.00, plus expenses.
 Your consultation fee will be applied against the flat fee.
 For uncontested Guardianships that require a temporary hearing, we charge a flat fee of $1,500.00, plus expenses.
 If the Guardianship becomes contested, your attorney fees would then be charged on an hourly basis.